 Be constantly renewed in the spirit of your mind.
-And put on the new nature created in God's image, in true righteousness and holiness. - Ephesians 4:23-24 feet fitted with the readiness that comes from the gospel of peace. - Ephesians 6:13-17
+And put on the new nature created in God's image, in true righteousness and holiness. - Ephesians 4:23-24 tap into our own religious and spiritual beliefs in our own troubling environment, to rejuvenate our spirits in the midst of tragedy, and to discipline our minds to do the right thing, no matter the circumstances.

-Therefore, put on the full armour of God, so that when the day of evil comes, you may be able to stand your ground, .... with your tap into our own religious and spiritual beliefs in our own troubling environment, to rejuvenate our spirits in the midst of tragedy, and to discipline our minds to do the right thing, no matter the circumstances.
+Therefore, put on the full armour of God, so that when the day of evil comes, you may be able to stand your ground, with your feet fitted with the readiness that comes from the gospel of peace. - Ephesians 6:13-17